doantienlen/PicoCTF/picoMINI_2022/general Skills/PW Crack 3/PW_Crack3.md

 There are 7 potential passwords with 1 being correct.
 You can find these by examining the password checker script.
 ## Solution
-After downloading, i run it by the terminal, but it ask password.
+After downloading, i run it by the terminal, but it asks for password.

 I open it with sublime text. i see this list